• Japanese used vehicle

 Can I Import Vehicles Older Than 10 Years?

-Tanzania restricts older vehicles by category and region.
-Check the current Tanzania Revenue Authority rules before purchasing anything.
+Tanzania restricts older vehicles depending on category and region.
+Check current Tanzania Revenue Authority rules before purchasing anything.

 What Happens If My Car Fails Inspection?

-Negotiate with the seller for repairs or a price reduction.
-Alternatively, cancel the purchase and request a deposit refund in accordance with the agreement.
+Negotiate with seller for repairs or price reduction.
+Alternatively, cancel the purchase and request a deposit refund per the agreement.

 Do I Need to Travel to Japan?